AndreiArba/slate/source/index.html.md

 }
 ```

-This endpoint is used to display the job details.
+This endpoint is used to display the job details based on shift_id.

 ### HTTP Request